Lilac Shrubs

 Why Buy Lilac Shrubs Online

 Lilacs are shrubs with heavenly scented flowers that arrive in early spring.
-The species (Syringa vulgaris) is part of the olive family Oleaceae.
-The plants are native to native to the Balkan Peninsula.
-However, these plants are not aggressive and not considered invasive.
-These can also be called common lilac.
+The plants are native to the Balkan Peninsula, but are not aggressive or invasive.
+We offer newer varities that rebloom (not as prolific as the initial bloom) in early summer.

 Check Icon